-The fee for review of a doctoral degree for entry into nurse anesthesia practice application or a doctoral degree for CRNAs application must be included with the fully completed application.
+The fee for review of a doctoral degree for CRNAs application must be included with the fully completed application.
 The fee is due whether the application is submitted in conjunction with a Self Study in preparation for a continued accreditation review of a master's degree program or independent of a continued accreditation review.
-If the program opts to submit both applications at the same time, there is a reduced fee.

-Current Effective 9/1/2022

-Doctoral Fee \$6,140 \$6,570
+Current Effective 9/1/2022 Doctoral Fee \$6,140 \$6,570

-Both Applications \$9,205 \$9,850